-The average person doesn’t have a clue to the damage caused by the production of sugar.
-As a global example, In Australia the production of sugar and its toxic runoff has been linked to the destruction of the Great Barrier Reef.
-The production of sugar is effecting the air, soil, water, and biodiversity of species throughout the planet.
+The average person doesn’t have a clue about the damage caused by the production of sugar.
+As a global example, in Australia – the production of sugar and its toxic runoff has been linked to the destruction of the Great Barrier Reef.
+The production of sugar is affecting the air, soil, water, and biodiversity of species throughout the planet.
 Reducing the amount of sugar consumed will not only impact your health, it will also greatly impact the preservation of our planet.
 Let’s learn more about this issue.

 What’s not sweet about sugar?

-Sugar is found in high levels throughout our diet and is increasingly a source of biofuels and bioplastics.
+Sugar is found in high levels throughout our diet, and is increasingly a source of biofuels and bioplastics.
 Sugarcane production often pollutes freshwater ecosystems, soil, and changes the biodiversity around farms and production facilities.
 In Florida, which produces the majority of sugar grown in the US, decades of sugar production have caused numerous environmental impacts.
 Sugar is not only detrimental to the planet, it is also detrimental to our health.
-High-sugar diets have been associated with an increased risk of many diseases, including heart disease, diabetes and is a direct link to adult and childhood obesity.
+High-sugar diets have been associated with an increased risk of many diseases – including heart disease and diabetes – and is a direct link to adult and childhood obesity.